Do you regret your breakup and wish you could take it all back?

 Basically, you already know that feeling this way is agonizing.
 The sleepless nights, the bargaining, the worries that you messed everything up.
 That lump in your throat as you go about your day on the verge of tears.
 You might WANT to get over it, but you heart seems to have other ideas.

-The obsessive thoughts can feel too overwhelming to bear at times.
+The obsessive thoughts of regret over a breakup can feel too overwhelming to bear at times.

 So, how do you get past these regrets about your breakup so you can be happy again?